AhmadJaber/firebase-react-auth/README.md

 **Created two firebase environment one for development and one for production, which will make my site more secure.
 This is because in firebase there is option about `authorized domains`, where by default `localhost` is enabled.
 But for our `production version` we delete the `localhost` sothat no can create malicious accounts locally.**

-##### Set-up a file that will contain all the firebase-config file -
+##### Set-up a file that will contain all the firebase-configs -
 - Easy way to do that in React is, setup an .env.local file,
 - This will have all of our local environment variables, which we don't want them pushed to our server
 - Because i don't want them inside my version control.
+Also
+- When setting up environment-variables with react, it always starts with `REACT_APP_VARIABLE_NAME`